How augmented reality put five Madonnas on stage at once

 The eventual performance used three AR-enabled cameras: the crane (or jib), a front-of-house camera and a wireless Steadicam.
 "The wireless one is more of a novel one, because it's allowing you to have a free camera roaming around and being able to have these really cool dynamic, fluid and organic shots," Jones said.

-While it wasn't flawless, and found its fair share of detractors on Twitter, the display showcased the cutting edge of AR and volumetric capture.
+While it wasn't flawless and found its fair share of detractors on Twitter, the display showcased the cutting edge of AR and volumetric capture.
 Attendees at the awards show were able to see Madonna's AR guises on screens inside the MGM Grand Garden Arena.
 However, the creative team wasn't too concerned the AR aspects would distance attendees from the live performance, which was fairly lively even without the digital elements, conga line and all.

 Given the live audience numbered in the thousands and the TV viewership will extend into the millions, "I think the pros outweigh the cons there," Jones said.